refaktor/MTL/README.md

       emacs 2012-02-14
       mtl store :today

-###Multiple todos for a project
+###Multiple todos/docs for a project

-We have multiple continious todos for ProjectZ.
+We have multiple continious (not daily) todos for our project ABC.
+Let's go into it's directory and look at what todos are there.

-     #go to directory of the project
-     cd Work/ProjectZ
+     cd Work/ABC
-     #check out which todos we have
-     mtl ls			#shows code and design todos mtl cat code
+     mtl ls			#shows 'code' and 'design' docs mtl cat code
      mtl cat design | less

+Is there anything urgent in the design todo?

      mtl cat design urgent	#is there anything urgent in design todo? mtl log code   		#see the history of code todo

-     #start working on code : store between changes
+Start working on code, store between changes (usually done from within emacs / vim).
      emacs code
      mtl store code